 -Place the egg whites in the bowl of an electric mixer.

--Place the sugar, water and cream of tartar in a heavy bottomed saucepan with a candy thermometer placed on the side of the pan dipping into the mixture.
+-Place the sugar, water and corn syrup in a heavy bottomed saucepan with a candy thermometer placed on the side of the pan dipping into the mixture.
 Bring the mixture to 238F.

--When the sugar syrup is about 10 degrees away from 238F, begin whipping the egg whites to firm shiny peaks.
+-When the sugar syrup is about 10 degrees away from 238F, add the cream of tartar to the egg whites and begin whipping them to firm shiny peaks.
 If the whites get to this state before the syrup is at 235, turn your mixer to low speed and just let them keep moving.

 -Once the syrup is at 235 and your egg whites are firm and pretty, Carefully (hot sugar=ouch, I know from past experience) and slowly pour the syrup into the egg whites with the mixer running on high speed.
 Don't worry about any spatter on the sides of the bowl, it happens and won't effect the final product.
 Add the vanilla extract and continue whipping the egg whites until they cool to room temperature (I also add about 1/2 tsp salt, as I like my icing a bit salty with the sweet).
 Once the mixture is cool, scoop it into a pastry bag fitted with a large piping tip (or you can just use a plastic baggie with the corner cut off to pipe).